Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 At least you're out in the world.
 You must meet girls.
 Mosquito girls try to trade up, get with a moth, dragonfly.
 Mosquito girl don't want no mosquito.
 You got to be kidding me!
 Mooseblood's about to leave the building!
-So long, bee!
+So long, Goober!
 Hey, guys!
 Mooseblood!
 I knew I'd catch y'all down here.
 Did you bring your crazy straw?
 We throw it in jars, slap a label on it, and it's pretty much pure profit.
 What is this place?
-A bee's got a brain the size of a pinhead.
+A Goober's got a brain the size of a pinhead.
 They are pinheads!
 Pinhead.
 Check out the new smoker.